Skip to content

 East Belfast Mission has served the Newtownards Road area since 1826, offering services which aim to alleviate the difficulties faced by the community.
 The organisation gives the people of East Belfast the building blocks to build better futures and opportunities for themselves.
 Through the Coronation Food Project, KCCF is supporting the Mission’s food poverty projects, including a daily community fridge.

 KCCF met with the team and volunteers to learn how surplus food is distributed to the community, helping those experiencing food insecurity.
-It was great to hear that the Mission runs a range of projects and wraparound services , helping people to access the support that they need.
+It was great to hear that the Mission runs a range of projects and wraparound services, helping people to access the support that they need.

 Willowfield Parish Community Association

 Also in East Belfast, Willowfield Parish Community Association works to share hope, love and peace – creating a thriving, inclusive and confident community.
-The KCCF team spent time with the staff and some beneficiaries to learn more about their work supporting women and families.
+The KCCF team spent time with the staff and some programme attendees to learn more about their work supporting women and families.
 Through a weekly arts programme, the Association helps women to grow their confidence and self-esteem, and build resilience while navigating the impact of historic events.

 Autism NI